spring-media/Carlos/Futures/README.md

 ## Tests

-`Carlos Futures` is thouroughly tested so that the features it's designed to provide are safe for refactoring and as bug-free as possible.
+`Pied Piper` is thouroughly tested so that the features it's designed to provide are safe for refactoring and as bug-free as possible.

 We use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) instead of `XCTest` in order to have a good BDD test layout.

-As of today, there are around **200 tests** for `Carlos Futures` (see the folder `FuturesTests`).
+As of today, there are around **200 tests** for `Pied Piper` (see the folder `FuturesTests`).

 ## Future development

-`Carlos Futures` is under development and [here](https://github.com/WeltN24/Carlos/labels/Futures) you can see all the open issues.
+`Pied Piper` is under development and [here](https://github.com/WeltN24/Carlos/labels/PiedPiper) you can see all the open issues.
 They are assigned to milestones so that you can have an idea of when a given feature will be shipped.

 If you want to contribute to this repo, please: